-PREP WORK: Drip Flashings on Outside Perimeter - You only need to coat over the TOP LIP of flashings (not against red poly tape)
+PREP WORK: Drip Flashings on Outside Perimeter - You only need to coat over the TOP LIP of When water drains off the edge of the deck, install a $2" \times 2"$ drip-edge flashing (30 gauge at most lumber yards).

-- When water drains off the edge of the deck, install a 2" x 2" drip-edge flashing (pre-painted 30 gauge at most lumber yards). - Secure Flashings with small flat-head ring nails (like drywall nails) keeping nails 4" 5" apart to prevent flexing in hot sun.
+- Secure Flashings with small flat-head ring nails (like drywall nails) keeping nails 4" 5" apart to prevent flexing in hot sun.
 Water should drain freely over the drip edge and using a router is not needed as Base coat is thicker than flashings. - Rough/Scuff up the top of the drip-edge with 30-40 Grit sandpaper to ensure good adhesion of the base coat. - Once the colour coat, chips and clear coat is applied you do not see where the base coat stopped on top Lip of flashings.